A guide to re-enrolment

-You’ll need to send letters to any employees that you’ve re-enrolled to let them know.
+You’ll need to send letters to any employees that you’ve re-enrolled to tell them about it.
 This needs to happen during the same six-week window that you have to re-enrol all eligible employees.

 If any of your employees choose not to be re-enrolled in your workplace pension scheme, they’ll need to opt out.
 If you use our workplace pension, we’ll handle opt-outs for you and let you know when we receive them.

-Remember, any employees who might have opted out previously will need to do this each time they’re re-enrolled, if they’d still rather not contribute to a pension scheme.
+Remember, any employees who might have opted out previously will need to do this each time they’re re-enrolled, if they still don't want to contribute to a pension scheme.

 You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three-year anniversary of your duties start date.
 Even if you don’t have any employees that need to be re-enrolled, you still have to declare that you’re compliant.

 Re-enrolment is an ongoing process – you’ll need to re-enrol all eligible employees on a three-year cycle.
-Each time, you need to follow the steps above..
+You need to follow the steps above each time.

 Find out more about auto enrolment